 Alex vs Alex taught us that you don't have to mature or grew up as long as you still have friends who are willing to put up with your antics.

-A much common fan theory is that Stevie is a lesbian.
-There's nothing ever to refute it in canon and the character is Ambiguously Gay
+A much more common fan theory is that Stevie is a lesbian.
+There's nothing ever to refute it in canon and the character is Ambiguously Gay.

 Fanon Dis Continuity: "Alex's Logo" is despised for its mean-spirited nature.
 It also confuses fans because David Henrie wrote the episode and made his character an unlikable prick.

 This carries onto the crew as well.
-Justin's actor David Henrie recently stated the ending to "Wizards vs. Werewolves", which ends with Justin and Alex's first loves being killed off, leaving them heartbroken and leaning on each other for support, along with a questionable dialogue consisting of We're not normal people..., is his favorite ending ever.
+Justin's actor David Henrie stated the ending to "Wizards vs. Werewolves", which ends with Justin and Alex's first loves Put on a Bus, leaving them heartbroken and leaning on each other for support, along with a questionable dialogue consisting of We're not normal people..., is his favorite ending ever.